 Prime photo spots!
 Classic Version

-The Sapporo Clock Tower is surrounded by tall office buildings.
+Tall office buildings surround the Sapporo Clock Tower.
 For that reason, it is hard to snap photos of it without them appearing in the background.
-There are ways, however, to shoot from different angles that can result in a better photo!
+There are ways, however, to shoot from different angles that can result in a better picture!

 Here are three locations from which to capture that classic look.
 This is the first one!

 The secret to taking this photo is not to take it from the sidewalk, but to bend down and shoot upwards with the clock tower in the background.
-If you take a photo standing normally, the buildings behind the clock tower are too imposing, so by squatting down their presence is minimized and the clock tower is more beautifully presented.
+If you take a picture standing normally, the buildings behind the clock tower are too imposing, so by squatting down, their presence is minimized, and the clock tower is more beautifully presented.

 The second classic spot is near the front and close to the first spot.